-- 3. Give the virtual server where you will install the zHCP B, C, D, and G privileges.
-The zHCP needs class B privilege to use the FLASHCOPY command (if available), class C privilege to use the SEND command, and class D privilege to use the PURGE command.
+- 3. Give the virtual server where you will install the zHCP A, B, C, D, and G privileges.
+The zHCP needs class A privilege to use the FORCE command, class B privilege to use the FLASHCOPY command (if available), class C privilege to use the SEND command, and class D privilege to use the PURGE command.
 In order for the zHCP to have these privileges, you must open a 3270 console, logon to MAINT after the user has been created, and issue:

-- ==> DIRM FORUSER LINUX2 CLASS BCDG
+- ==> DIRM FORUSER LINUX2 CLASS ABCDG

 - 4. Log off MAINT

 - ==> LOGOFF